rbccps-iisc/cp313/assignment_2/readme.md

 ## Instructions
 1. Inputs -
-	a. (vx, w) - turtlebot local frame (linear velocity, counter-clockwise angular velocity).
+	* (vx, w) - turtlebot local frame (linear velocity, counter-clockwise angular velocity).
 Subscribe to /noisy_vel.
-	b.
-Ground truth for global position and angle (x,y,Q).
+	* Ground truth for global position and angle (x,y,Q).
 Q is a rotationary quaternion.
 You may use an inbuilt function (see src/beacon.py) to convert this to euler angle.
 Alternatively, since this is only used for plotting, you may plot it using rviz.
 Subscribe to /odom.
 	c.
 Beacon is at position (2,2) and provides all angles w.r.t x axis
 2. Simulation -